Vinayak-Sannaik/Oauth/README.md

-# Oauth
-Oauth System
-# Oauth
+# Oauth System
-This repository demonstrates how to implement Google OAuth authentication system for GitHub using Node.js and Passport.js.
+This repository demonstrates how to implement Google OAuth authentication system using Node.js and Passport.js.

 Prerequisites
 Before getting started, make sure you have the following prerequisites installed on your system: